mohhef/ShopifyBackendChallenge/README.md

 - Java(Spring Boot)

-        The main reason I used java is to show my structural and design skills that can be I can easily demostrate in Java.
+        The main reason I used java is to show my structural and design skills that I can easily demostrate in Java.

 - Thymeleaf

-        I am familiar with front-end frameworks such as React as I have used both React and React Native before.
+        I am familiar with front-end frameworks such as React.
 However, I wanted to pick up something new that I did not use before.
         Thus, i decided to use Thymeleaf which is a server-side java template engine.
+Thymeleaf is not a framework!
+I have used HTML, CSS, JS with the help of bootstrap aswell.

 - SQL